Are you interested in learning how to sew? This article will teach a great method of learning to use your sewing machine by sewing paper using thread!

 - Thread

-2. Place the paper under the presser foot and lower the presser foot.
+1. Place the paper under the presser foot, place it so once you sew you can sew along one of the lines, and lower the presser foot.
 To do this, bring the presser foot lever down.

-3. To start your needle in the correct place, turn the handwheel.
+2. To start your needle in the correct place, turn the handwheel.
 Turn it towards you, never the other way, until the needle is in the paper.
 Either depress the foot controller with your foot or click the start/stop button to start.

-4. The feed dogs will help to keep the paper moving through the machine, and you will use your hand to guide the lined paper.
-This is so that you are sewing on one of the lines, but not pulling it.
-You’ll want to have your left hand to the left of the presser foot just guiding the paper lightly by hand, keeping the machine sewing straight (without pulling, tugging or moving harshly).
-As you learn to sew hand placement will start to become natural!
+3. The feed dogs will help to keep the paper moving through the machine, and you will use your hands to guide the lined paper.
+This is so that you are sewing on one of the lines but not pulling it.

-5. Take the paper out of the machine and look at how you did.
+4. Take the paper out of the machine and look at how you did.
 Are you happy with this and ready to move on to the next step?

-6. Sewing straight lines.
+5. Sewing straight lines.
 Using presser foot “J” and straight stitch(left), place the lined paper under the presser foot so that when you start sewing, you’ll be sewing down the line.
 Using the handwheel to move the needle down to where you want it, sew down this line.

 I recommend not using reverse/reinforcement stitches as it will just put a big hole in the paper!
 Reverse stitching is also known as backstitching.